mia-platform/documentation/docs/release_notes/platform_releasenotes.md

  Breaking Change:

-You should add two variables to enable push notifications for the new platform on v1Adapter or to use notification service:
+You should add two variables to enable push notifications for the new platform on v1Adapter or to use notification Service:

 ```
 NOTIFICATIONS_SERVICE_PATH={{NOTIFICATIONS_SERVICE_PATH}}